telekom-mms/sectpmctl/README.md

 ### One optional setting is dangerous (disabled by default)

-When installing the sectpmct bootloader, the Microsoft keys are automatically uploaded to the Secure Boot database for your safety.
+When installing the sectpmctl bootloader, Microsoft keys are automatically uploaded to the Secure Boot database for your safety.
 An option exists to suppress the uploading of the Microsoft keys.
-Together with a BIOS admin password, hardware without a crucial UEFI
+Together with a BIOS admin password, hardware without an UEFI
-OptionROM requirement like laptops with integrated graphics gains the protection that no other operating system can boot.
+OptionROM requirement, like laptops with integrated graphics, gains the protection that no other operating system can boot.
 This should probably also increase security on another end.
 When sectpmctl is installed without a TPM password, the device will boot unattended (if there is no
 BIOS startup password or if it has been removed).
-When the system would be able to execute bootloaders signed by Microsoft, it could be possible that an attacker can boot software that tries to read out the memory from the last boot to get access to the LUKS key which is still in the DDR RAM for some seconds.
+Such systems would be able to execute bootloaders signed by Microsoft, so that it could be possible that an attacker can boot software that tries to read out the system memory to get access to the LUKS key which is still in the DDR RAM for some seconds.
 Disabling the booting of any other bootloader will prevent this relatively simple attack.
-And even if the attacker can put his own or Microsoft keys into the Secure Boot database, sectpmctl rejects to boot automatically in the first place because PCR 7 would be invalid.
-When this option is used together with a BIOS administrator password (with or without the TPM password), this should also increase protection from the RAM attack if the laptop is stolen when on standby provided the attacker is not able to break the BIOS administrator password.
-Another benefit is, when the device is stolen, that the thief can not sell the device anymore as it won't boot any other operating system.
+And even if the attacker can put his own or Microsoft keys into the Secure Boot database, sectpmctl rejects to boot in first place because PCR 7 would then be invalid.

+When this option is used together with a BIOS administrator password and the TPM + password option, a stolen device gets useless for the thief as it  won't boot any other operating system anymore.

 But this option is highly dangerous.
 When it is used on a device (typically servers and desktops or laptops with a dedicated PCI graphic card) where the hardware strictly requires the Microsoft keys you will for sure at least semi-brick or completely brick the device.